mebeim/bggp/README.md

 My attempts and submissions for the [Binary Golf Grand Prix 5][bggp5] competition, which took place from June 21 2024 to September 6 2024.

-This reopsitory will be updated with my solutions and notes after the competition is over!
+This reopsitory will be updated with my solutions and notes soon, before the competition is over.

 ---